robert-westenberger/knowledgebase/webgl/notes.md

 # The Graphics Pipeline
 ## Input model data
 Feed data into the pipeline, including model vertices (x,y,z) that define location, normal vectors (dx,dy,dz) that define direction, and color data.

+# File Organization for WebGL Programs
+- An HTML file which contains the web page description.
+- One or more CSS files which describe the properties of the HTML elements on the web page.
+- One or more JavaScript files which provide the processing logic for the WebGL program.
+- One or more data files which describe the objects that will be rendered.
+- One or more shader files which are the rendering programs for the graphics pipeline.